jkerai1/DNSTwistToMDEIOC/README.md

 Block The Domain in Tenant Allow Block List using the powershell script (sender domain and URL)

 TABL does not support punycode (xn--) and MDE support for punycode is limited

+A good online punycode converter: https://www.punycoder.com/